mwojnars/hypertag/docs/index.md

 The third character of the name is: "a"
 ```

+Expressions may contain [primitives](#primitives): literal strings, numbers, booleans, collections, `None`.
 Escape strings: `{%raw%}{{{%endraw%}`, `{%raw%}}}{%endraw%}`, `$$` can be used inside
 text blocks and strings to produce `{`, `}`, `$`, respectively.

-Assignment blocks support _augmented_ assignments, where multiple variables are assigned to
+Assignment blocks support _augmented_ assignments, where multiple variables are assigned to,
 all at once:

     $ a, (b, c) = [1, (2, 3)]

-as well as _in-place_ assignments:
+There are also _in-place_ assignments:

     $ x += 5
     $ y *= 2

-### Operators
+## Operators

 Each Hypertag variable points to a Python object and can be used with all the standard operators
 known from Python.
-The list is ordered according to a decreasing operator priority:
+The list is ordered by decreasing operator priority:

     . [] ()                     - tail operators (member access, indexing, function call)
     ** * / // %                 - arithmetic